nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/vcftools_install.md

     sudo make install
     ```

 If there are no errors at this point, you are good to go!
-Look inside the vcftools folder to see what's in:
+Look inside the "vcftools" folder to see what's in:

 === "Code"
     ```